holdenk/spark-flowchart/docs/details/bad_partitioning.md

 Insufficent partitioning is similar to input skewed partitioning, except instead of skew there just are not enough partions.
 Similarily you  the number of partions (e.g. `repartion(5000)` or change `spark.sql.shuffle.partitions`).

+Another cause of bad partioning can be non-splittable compression formats, like gzip, that can be worked around with tools like [splittablegzip](https://github.com/nielsbasjes/splittablegzip).